 There has been a great deal of talk in recent years about whether the death penalty is still necessary or not.
 From Pope Francis to Joe Catholic, good people from all sides have had something to say about important matters; and they’ve had something to say about it for thousands of years.

-I have noticed that Catholic Pro-Death Penalty Apologists (CPDPA) all tend use the same arguments in favor of the death penalty.
-Their arguments are not only imbued with the same invalid reasoning, but their counter-arguments against those who find the death penalty unnecessary always offers a false distinction between justice and mercy, and attempts to caricature their opponent as ’emotional’ and ‘illogical’.
+I have noticed that Catholic Pro-Death Penalty Apologists (CPDPA) all tend to use the same arguments in favor of the death penalty.
+Their arguments are not only imbued with the same invalid reasoning, but their counter-arguments against those who find the death penalty unnecessary always offers a false distinction between justice and mercy and attempts to caricature their opponent as ’emotional’ and ‘illogical’.

 Even in a world where no one has super-powers to break out of maximum security prison the CPDPA still prefers to have someone else kill the sinner.
 They’d rather see someone else kill a sinner because of their crime, rather than allowing the sinner time to discover the love of God.
 They’d rather someone else kill a prisoner, rather than they themselves visit the sinner in prison.
 They call that justice in their counter-arguments.

 Below, I’ve taken the time to respond to the Five Errors that the Catholic Pro-Death Penalty Apologists (CPDPA) repeatedly make in their appeals in favor of the death penalty.

 1. False Appeal to the Magisterium and False Assignment of Teaching

 Generally, the first argument of CPDPA is to appeal to part of the first sentence (cherry-pick) of Paragraph No. 2267 of the Catechism of the Catholic Church, which states: